Xsnipe/Yolo-Spammer/README.md

 python3 'yolo spammer V2 (unix).py'
 ~~~

-The program should run after that if not read through the steps again
+The program should run after that if not read through the steps again.
+If you are sure you did it right then leave an issue comment on this repository with the error code and I will try to fix the issue.

 ---
 ### V3 with proxies comming soon...